Market overview: Fragile recovery on the financial markets

 In percent

 The graphic shows the momentum of 12 major equity markets worldwide.
 Momentum compares the latest price level with the average figures from the past six months.
-While momentum was still negative in April last year following the US tariff announcements, most markets are currently experiencing positive momentum.
+Globally, momentum on the equity markets weakened slightly last month.

 Source: MSCI